 When I started to change my over to a healthy lifestyle time was the biggest factor.
 I found 5 time saving kitchen gadgets that helped me to overcome the time factor and make the transition a little more like what I considered normal.
 I also am still not driving home from work looking forward to having to cook dinner, but I know that these 5 kitchen gadgets will save me loads of time and effort.

 Yes, the peeler.
 It seems like a silly thing but having a good peeler will save you oodles of time.
-I buy almost all my kitchen supplies at https://www.bedbathandbeyond.com/ and my peeler is no exception.
 It should be sharp and comfortable in your hand.

 For years I used a metal peeler that was super cheap and it would rust and make painful indentations in my hands.
 This is not the way to create a new habit because it will deter you from doing anything that requires peeling.
-I have a Good Grips peeler that cost $8.95 and it is a delight to use.
+I have a Good Grips peeler (get it on Amazon here) that’s inexpensive and a delight to use.
 I don’t think twice about having to peel things because it is so fast and easy.

 I could not believe how easy this was to use.
 I could use it at home or stick it right in my lunchbox with a whole apple and slice it at work (I just hate a brown apple).
 Working with chopped apples just became super easy as well.
-What is the cost for this amazing product?
-I paid $4.99.
+Buy your own here.

 Without a doubt this purchase was the best I have ever made.
 My sheet pan has saved me so much time and effort it is unbelievable.
 Sheet pan meals are simple and fast and one of my favorite things to make, especially on a weeknight.